Official state symbol Nevada State Flag Adopted 1929 Standardized 1991

 Nevada State Flag

-The Nevada state flag is the official banner representing Nevada.
+The Nevada state flag is the official banner of Nevada.
 A cobalt blue field covers the background.
 A five-pointed silver star sits in the upper left corner.
 Two sprays of sagebrush cross beneath the star.

-Meaning of the Nevada State Flag
+What the Nevada Flag Communicates

 The flag represents Nevada's admission to statehood during the Civil War.
 Battle Born refers to Nevada becoming a state in 1864 while the war raged.
 The phrase became Nevada's unofficial motto.